nleiva/xrgrpc/README.md

 - **JSON**

 Removes YANG/JSON formatted config on one device/router from [config.json](examples/input/config.json).
 It reads the config to delete from [yangdelconfig.json](examples/input/yangdelconfig.json).
-The follwowing example deletes both interfaces configured in the Merge example.
+The following example deletes both interfaces configured in the Merge example.
 See [yangdelintadd.json](examples/input/yangdelintadd.json) to delete just the IP address and [yangdelintdesc.json](examples/input/yangdelintdesc.json) for only the description of the interface.

 ```bash
 examples/deleteconfig$ ./deleteconfig